deepu105/adyen-react-native-online-payments/Readme.md

+## Note: This example is deprecated.
+We are working on building React Native Bindings to support this usecase better and when its ready the example will be updated.

 # Adyen [online payment](https://docs.adyen.com/checkout) integration for React Native

 This repository includes examples of React Native application integrations for online payments with Adyen.
 Within this demo app, you'll find a simplified version of an e-commerce cart and checkout, complete with commented code to highlight key features and concepts of Adyen's API.
 Have a look at the underlying code to see how you can integrate Adyen in your Android/iOS/PWA application to give your shoppers the option to pay with their preferred payment methods, all in a seamless checkout experience.
 The integration is done using React Native.